Finishing (textiles)

 In textile manufacturing, finishing refers to the processes that convert the woven or knitted cloth into a usable material and more specifically to any process performed after dyeing the yarn or fabric to improve the look, performance, or "hand" (feel) of the finish textile or clothing.
 The precise meaning depends on context.

 Fabric after leaving the loom or knitting machine is not readily useable.
-Called grey cloth at this stage, it contains natural and added impurities.
+Called greige cloth at this stage, it contains natural and added impurities.
 Sometimes it is also processed at fiber or yarn stages of textile manufacturing.
 Grey fiber or yarn or fabric goes through a series of processes such as wet processing and finishing.
 Finishing is a broad range of physical and chemical treatments that complete one stage of textile manufacturing and may prepare for the next step, making the product more receptive to the next stage of manufacturing.
 Finishing adds value to the product and makes it more attractive, useful, and functional for the end-user.
 Improving surface feel, aesthetics, and addition of advanced chemical finishes are some examples of textile finishing.

 Some finishing techniques such as bleaching and dyeing are applied to yarn before it is woven while others are applied to the grey cloth directly after it is woven or knitted.
 Some finishing techniques, such as fulling, became outdated with the industrial revolution while others, such as mercerisation, are developments following the Industrial Revolution.

 Introduction

+Textile finishing refers to a series of physical, chemical, or biological treatments applied to textiles (e.g., fabrics, yarns, fibers) after weaving or knitting.
+These processes enhance appearance, texture, performance, or add specialized functionalities to meet end-use requirements.
+As a critical step in textile production, finishing directly impacts product quality, functionality, and value, driving innovations in sustainable fashion and advanced manufacturing.

 In order to impart the required functional properties to the fiber or fabric, it is customary to subject the material to different types of physical and chemical treatments.
 For example, wash and wear finish for a cotton fabric is necessary to make it crease-free or wrinkle-free.
 In a similar way, mercerising, singeing, flame retardant, water repellent, waterproof, anti-static and peach finishing achieve various fabric properties desired by consumers.

 The use of 100% synthetic textiles has increased considerably since the development of textured yarns made of filaments and the growing production of knit goods.
 The use of open weave has enabled the production of lighter, breathable, fabrics to ensure better wearing comfort.

 The properties of petroleum-based synthetic fibers, most important among them being polyamide, polyester and polyacrylonitrile, are essentially different from those of natural cellulosic and protein-based (wool) fibers.
 Hence the sequence of finishing operations is likely to be different.
 While cellulosic fabrics require a resin finishing treatment to impart easy-care properties, synthetic fibers already exhibit these easy-care criteria and require only a heat setting operation.